cs2113-f24/cs2113-f24.github.io/wrkshts/J2-wrksht.md

 What principle of OOP does the `private` declaration for variable and functions achieve?
 Explain.

 #### s
-The priciple of Encapsulation is achieved by `private` declaration of variable and functions.
+The priciple of Information Hiding is achieved by `private` declaration of variable and functions.
 The reason is `private` variable and functions cannot be accessed by other objects.

 ### q

-In the Point class below, how does Java choose between the two constructors.
+In the `Point` class below, how does Java choose between the two constructors.

 ```java
 public class Point {